 Just what is the .224 Valkyrie?

-What this means is that the Valkyrie can deliver better performance while simultaneously using larger– and most importantly longer—bullets that will still fit in the magazine well of a standard AR-15.
+This means that the Valkyrie can deliver better performance while simultaneously using larger– and most importantly, longer—bullets that will still fit in the magazine well of a standard AR-15.

 This yields a more accurate cartridge and ramps up the terminal performance available from an AR-sized rifle without jumping to larger .30-caliber rounds such as .308 Winchester.
-A bridge, if you will, between 5.56 and 7.62 that proves superior downrange over the former without the dramatic decrease in magazine capacity and recoil of the latter.
+If you will, a bridge between 5.56 and 7.62 that provides superior downrange over the former without the dramatic decrease in magazine capacity and recoil of the latter.